Phenyl glycidyl ether: Uses

-It has been used for carbon dioxide absorption and other chemical reactions in addition to its use of reducing viscosity of epoxy resins.
+It has been used for lowering the viscosity of epoxy resins.
 It undergoes anionic polymerization.
 It is one of a number of glycidyl ethers available commercially that are used to reduce the viscosity of epoxy resins.
 These are then further used in coatings, sealants, adhesives and elastomers.
 The use of the diluent does effect mechanical properties and microstructure of epoxy resins.

 Toxicology

 It has caused cancer in laboratory animals.
 It is also listed as a California Proposition 65 chemical.
 It is specifically mentioned by OSHA.